 Pro Bono Immigration Counsel

-Munger, Tolles & Olson is one of the foremost contributors to the Los Angeles and San Francisco legal communities’ efforts to fill the advocacy gap for members of vulnerable populations who are seeking immigration relief.
+In conjunction with the legal communities of Los Angeles, San Francisco and Washington D.C., Munger, Tolles & Olson works to fill the advocacy gap for members of vulnerable populations seeking immigration relief.

-The firm’s lawyers have represented clients in nearly every forum that plays a role in deciding cases under the immigration laws, including the immigration courts, the Board of Immigration Appeals, U.S. Citizenship and Immigration Services and the federal courts.
-The firm works closely with leading legal services organizations in the immigration field, including Kids in Need of Defense (KIND), Human Rights First, the National Immigration Law Center, the ACLU Immigrants’ Rights Project, API Legal Outreach and the Mexican American Legal Defense and Education Fund.
+Our attorneys have represented immigration clients in nearly every forum that plays a role in deciding their cases, including the federal immigration courts, the Board of Immigration Appeals, U.S. Citizenship and Immigration Services, state courts and federal courts.
+We work closely with leading legal services organizations in the immigration field, including Human Rights First, Kids in Need of Defense (KIND), Immigration Equality, Public Counsel and the ACLU Immigrants’ Rights Project.

 Individual Representation